2 CHRONICLES

 CHAPTER 5

-- The two tablets of stone which Moses had put in it at Mount Horeb.
+2. The ark contained the two tablets of stone of the law that God gave to Moses at Mount Horeb.

 CHAPTER 6